Confunius/Healthy-Living/README.md

 Integrate Admin and Customer properly | Teacher Profiles, which Teachers can add details about themselves, and automatically show all courses under them
 Develop UI to subscribe and manage their subscription | Role-based Access control to differentiate teacher and student accounts
-Documentation through README.md | Teacher Object creation, update, view and deletion
+Documentation through README.md | Teacher Object creation, update, view and deletion Help with Courses to lighten their workload | Help with Courses to lighten their workload

 Tasks of Leroy | Tasks of Delsius
 --- | ---